iequalsone/rt-logistics-tracker/README.md

 └── mocks-dist/                # Compiled mock servers
 ```

+### Architectural Decisions and Design Trade-offs

+This section explains the key architectural decisions made during the development of LogisTracker and the rationale behind them.

+#### 1. Feature-Based Architecture

+**Decision**: Organize code by feature modules rather than by technical layers.

+**Rationale**:

+- Improves maintainability by co-locating related components and logic
+- Supports better scaling as new features can be added independently
+- Reduces cognitive load when working on a specific feature

+**Trade-offs**:

+- May lead to some code duplication across features
+- Requires clear boundaries between feature modules

+#### 2. Shared State Management with Zustand

+**Decision**: Use Zustand for global state management instead of Context API or Redux.

+**Rationale**:

+- Lighter weight than Redux with less boilerplate
+- More performant than React Context for complex state
+- Easy implementation of optimistic updates
+- Simple API with hooks-based access to state

+**Trade-offs**:

+- Less established ecosystem compared to Redux
+- Fewer developer tools for debugging

+#### 3. Mock Servers with Shared Data Module

+**Decision**: Implement separate REST API and WebSocket servers that share a common data module.

+**Rationale**:

+- Simulates real-world separation of concerns between REST and real-time services
+- Allows for independent scaling in a production environment
+- Shared data module maintains data consistency across services
+- Easy to replace with real backend services in the future

+**Trade-offs**:

+- Increases complexity by requiring management of multiple servers
+- Requires careful handling of shared state to avoid race conditions

+#### 4. Optimistic UI Updates

+**Decision**: Implement optimistic updates for user actions.

+**Rationale**:

+- Provides immediate feedback to users, enhancing perceived performance
+- Reduces need for loading states
+- Graceful fallback if server updates fail

+**Trade-offs**:

+- Requires more complex state management
+- Can lead to confusing UX if server responses conflict with optimistic updates
+- Needs careful reconciliation logic between optimistic and server states

+#### 5. React Server Components with Client Islands

+**Decision**: Use Next.js App Router with a mix of server and client components.

+**Rationale**:

+- Better performance through reduced client-side JavaScript
+- SEO benefits from server rendering
+- Improved initial page load times
+- Client islands for interactive elements like the map and driver list

+**Trade-offs**:

+- Increased complexity in component architecture
+- Need to carefully manage client/server boundaries
+- Some limitations on library usage in server components

 ### Data Synchronization

 The application implements optimistic updates to provide immediate feedback to users while ensuring data consistency: